Borists1/RhythmHeavenFeverHD/README.md

 <summary>Windows</summary>

 1. Download the repository's code.
-2. Open Dolphin's user folder by:
+2. Open Dolphin's user folder by either:
    - opening `%AppData%\Dolphin Emulator` in the file explorer
    - opening `%USERPROFILE%\Documents\Dolphin`
-   - opening Dolphin and clicking on File > Open User Folder.
+   - or opening Dolphin and clicking on File > Open User Folder.
 4. From there, navigate to Load > Textures.
 5. Copy just the SOM folder from the repository in the textures folder.
 6. Open Dolphin, go to graphics settings > advanced > Load Custom Textures.
-7. Make sure you have a higher internal resoltuion.
+7. Make sure you have a higher internal resolution, 4x is recommended since it's made for that.

 </details>